A Ruelle dynamical zeta function for equivariant flows: Properties of the equivariant Ruelle dynamical -function

 The equivariant Ruelle $\zeta$-function behaves naturally with respect to restriction to cocompact subgroups.
 This is analogous to the corresponding property of equivariant analytic torsion, Proposition 2.4 in \cite{HS22a}. \begin{lemma} Let $H<G$ be a cocompact, unimodular, closed subgroup containing $g$.
 Let $Z_H:= Z \cap H$ be the centraliser of $g$ in $H$, and suppose that $H/Z_H$ has an $H$-invariant measure.
-The expression \eqref{eq Ruelle finite L} converges absolutely if and only if the same expression for the restricted action by $H$ on $M$ converges absolutely.
-In that case, the equivariant Ruelle $\zeta$-function $R^{g, H}_{\varphi, \nabla^F}$ for the action by $H$ is related to the equivariant Ruelle $\zeta$-function for the action by $G$ by \beq{eq Ruelle subgroup} R^{g, H}_{\varphi, \nabla^F} = (R^g_{\varphi, \nabla^F})^{\vol(Z/Z_H)}. \eeq Here the volume $\vol(Z/Z_H)$ is computed with respect to the measure compatible with the Haar measures on $G$ and $H$ and the given measures on $G/Z$ and $H/Z_H$.
+The expression \eqref{eq Ruelle finite L} for fixed $r$ converges absolutely if and only if the same expression for the restricted action by $H$ on $M$ converges absolutely.
+If this is true for all $r>0$, then the equivariant Ruelle $\zeta$-function $R^{g, H}_{\varphi, \nabla^F}$ for the action by $H$ is related to the equivariant Ruelle $\zeta$-function for the action by $G$ by \beq{eq Ruelle subgroup} R^{g, H}_{\varphi, \nabla^F} = (R^g_{\varphi, \nabla^F})^{\vol(Z/Z_H)}. \eeq Here the volume $\vol(Z/Z_H)$ is computed with respect to the measure compatible with the Haar measures on $G$ and $H$ and the given measures on $G/Z$ and $H/Z_H$.

 If $G$ is compact, then the same statement is true with absolute convergence replaced by convergence. \end{lemma} \begin{proof} Let $\psi \in C^{\infty}_c(G)$ be such that for all $x \in G$,

 Define $\chi_H \in C^{\infty}_c(M)$ by